Jiang Nan subtropical evergreen forests: Fauna

 The area supports a number of vulnerable mammals, including the critically endangered white-headed langur (Trachypithecus poliocephalus leucocephalus), the endangered François' langur (T. francoisi), and the near-threatened mainland serow (Capricornis milneedwardsii).
 Over 400 species of birds have been recorded in the ecoregion.

+Protected areas

+0.5% of the ecoregion is in protected areas.
+Protected areas include Kinmen National Park, Fujian Zhangjiangkou National Mangrove Nature Reserve, and Tian Tai Shan, Qingyuanshan, Tailaoshan, and Gui Ping West Hill scenic areas.